 Melanoma and other skin cancers generally develop from over-exposure to UV radiation.
 Each time unprotected skin is exposed to UV radiation from the sun or artificial sources, such as solariums, changes take place in the structure of the cells.

 Too much UV radiation causes the skin to become permanently damaged, which will worsen with each exposure.
-Skin cancer can grow when the cells that make up our skin are damaged, causing them to grow abnormally.
+Skin cancer can grow when the cells that make up your skin are damaged, causing them to grow abnormally.

 Every additional decade of overexposure to UV further increases your risk of skin cancer.
 Increased use of sun protection will help prevent skin cancer and melanoma at any age.